michalsc/Emu68/docs/tutorials/SD_Preparation.md

 In this document I will guide you step by step from a freshly bought microSD card to an AmigaOS installed on it.
 This guide assumes that you have access to a Windows machine, but nearly the same steps can be performed on Linux or macOS.
 Also, keep in mind that the card has to use MBR partition layout.
 GPT is not yet supported by the SDHC driver of Emu68.

+### CM4 with eMMC

+If you happen to be a happy user of ComputeModule 4 you might have noticed that these are sold in two options - with or without eMMC memory.
+This difference is **very** important for you and your journey with Emu68.
+In case of CM4 as well as Pi4B+ the microSD card is not connected to SDHOST controller anymore.
+Instead, the SDHC-compatible eMMC interface is used.
+As a consequence the eMMC/microSD media is accessed by ``brcm-emmc.device ``on this models.
+It also means that your CM4 can use either eMMC or microSD, but not both.
+If you have bought a version with eMMC memory, the eMMC interface will be physically wired to that memory and you will not be able to use microSD at all!
+Be warned, choose wisely!

+If you have the CM4 version with eMMC, you will need to put compute module into USB boot mode and start RPi-boot utility (https://github.com/raspberrypi/usbboot).
+It will load small firmware to your CM4 and will change it to a mass storage device exposing the eMMC memory.
+Once this is done you may use it as if it was a microSD card plugged into your computer.

 ## First steps

 First open the Computer Management tool on windows and proceed to the Disk Management.
 There, you need to identify the microSD card which, I assume, is already inserted into the card reader.
 In the case shown below the microSD is visible as ``Disk 1``.